thisisyashgarg/aint-youtube/README.md

-# Ain't Youtube ( Youtube Clone )
+# Ain't Youtube

-Ain't Youtube is a youtube clone
+Ain't Youtube is a video streaming app.

 ## Steps to run it on your system